 A local environmental group in my area does a wonderful job of showing off information about upcoming events.
-Their calendar of “events to come” include things like an Annual Land Trust Conference, a local food forum addressing initiatives to get people to buy food locally to benefit the region economically and environmentally, an educational program about sharing the area with bears, and many others.
+Their calendar of “events to come” includes things like an Annual Land Trust Conference, a local food forum addressing initiatives to get people to buy food locally to benefit the region economically and environmentally, an educational program about sharing the area with bears, etc. others.
 If they made those pages evergreen content, they might improve how those pages rank in search results.

-The announcements provide details about what will be covered at these conferences and gatherings, and for some of the larger events, information on how to become a sponsor, how to register, as well as information about travel and dining and accommodations.
+The announcements provide details about what will be covered at these conferences and gatherings, and for some of the larger events, information on how to become a sponsor, how to register, and information about travel and dining and accommodations.

 Once the date of an event has come and gone, pages about older events disappear from the site completely, as if they never happened.

-My town hosts a number of annual parades and happenings every year, and shows off a paragraph or so about each on the front page of their web site, starting a month or so before the date of each event.
+My town hosts many annual parades and happenings every year and shows off a paragraph or so about each on the front page of their website, starting a month or so before the date of each event.
 The lifespan of these announcements is numbered in weeks, and any history of those community gatherings lives on only in the minds and possibly the photographs of those attending.